How to Fix a Dry Room: 12 Best Ways to Increase Humidity in Your Home

 5. Leave the Bathroom Door Open When Showering

 Yes, we all love our privacy when in the bathroom, but when you’re in the shower, it’s a good idea to leave the bathroom door open if you need to increase the humidity in your house.
-The moisture from the evaporating water in your hot shower will make its way throughout your home.
+The moisture from the water steam in your hot shower will make its way throughout your home.

 Shower running water